 - All the financial operations should be written in accounting book which must be kept for 7 years;

 - It is necessary to update accounting books not later than 4 months from the date of operation (once a quarter);

 - Statement of account must be made no later than 30 days from the date of payment (unless there is an exception from the commissioner on the income statement);

 - Statements prepared on the basis of the financial statement must be filed with the income tax authorities in Cyprus;

-A VAT return, based on the current transactions, has to be filed with the tax authorities once every quarter.
-It must be accompanied by supporting papers for
+- A VAT return, based on the current transactions, has to be filed with the tax authorities once every quarter.
+It must be accompanied by supporting papers for each transaction;

 - Since 2016 all firms registered in Cyprus must be audited (except for small businesses).
 The audit must take place annually after the preparation of the financial report.